ciatph/ph-municipalities/README.md

 <br>

-<p>ph-municipalities aims to provide a simple, organized, and flexible interface for viewing, querying, and listing Philippine provinces and municipalities using the <a href="https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast" target="_blank">PAGASA 10-day weather forecast Excel files</a> as the data source.</p>
+ph-municipalities aims to provide a simple, organized, and flexible interface for viewing, querying, and listing Philippine provinces and municipalities using the [PAGASA 10-day weather forecast Excel files](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast) as the data source.

-<p>Its early stages were written as procedural functions within a private backend project for extracting 10-day weather forecast data from the PAGASA 10-day weather forecast Excel files.
+Its early stages were written as procedural functions within a private backend project for extracting 10-day weather forecast data from the PAGASA 10-day weather forecast Excel files.
 When the private project started gaining complexity, a need to separate the logic and management for listing the Philippine province and municipalities per region rose.
-Creating an independent, public OpenSource version listing the provinces and municipalities per region was decided after experiencing drawbacks and difficulties testing using similar OpenSource libraries (some of which are [listed below](#similar-libraries)) for that project.</p>
+Creating an independent, public OpenSource version listing the provinces and municipalities per region was decided after experiencing drawbacks and difficulties testing using similar OpenSource libraries (some of which are [listed below](#similar-libraries)) for that project.

-> <b><i>ph-municipalities aim to contribute to the OpenSource community by listing ONLY Philippine provinces and municipalities names, using <a href="https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast" target="_blank">PAGASA's 10-day weather forecast Excel files</a>, which are publicly accessible to everyone.</i></b>
+> **_ph-municipalities aim to contribute to the OpenSource community by listing ONLY Philippine provinces and municipalities names, using [PAGASA's 10-day weather forecast Excel files](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast), which are publicly accessible to everyone._**

 </details>